bigfork/silverstripe-oauth-login/README.md

 ## Todo

 - Signing up via standard email + password, then attempting to log in using oauth with an account matching that email will currently fail.
 Probably needs to be handled better
-- See if templates/extension points can be used to make the login buttons more easily customisable
 - What should happen if I sign in with Facebook, then Google using the same email address?
 Should one profile's data overwrite the other?
 Priority based?
 Separate accounts?